 John Landis sacrificed his heavy beard and much of his hair to appear in the film as a cafeteria dishwasher who catches Bluto mooching and tries, unsuccessfully, to stop him.
 The scene was filmed, but despite his personal sacrifices, Landis eventually also sacrificed the scene.

-The original script called for a scene of competitive projectile vomiting ("booting") in the Delta House basement.
-Flounder was going to fail at this repeatedly.
-Later, after throwing up on Dean Wormer when he's told he's flunked out, Boon congratulates Flounder on his technique.
+The original script included a scene of "competitive projectile vomiting" which Flounder was to fail at repeatedly.
+Later, after Flounder throws up "on" Dean Wormer, Boon congratulates Flounder on his technique.

 Niedermeyer's line "You're all worthless and weak, now drop and give me twenty!" was used in the Twisted Sister song "We're Not Gonna Take It" (Mark Metcalf appears in the video).
 In addition, the music video for Twisted Sister's "I Wanna Rock" features a high school student, clearly based on Flounder, being ridiculed by a teacher (Mark Metcalf again).
 At the video's conclusion, the principal (played by Stephen Furst) sprays Metcalf in the face with seltzer water.